U.S. Secret Service members erased Jan. 5-6 texts after messages were requested, says watchdog

 But a source close to the Secret Service confirmed to CBS News that Engel and the driver are prepared to testify under oath that neither man was physically attacked or assaulted by Trump and that the former president never lunged for the steering wheel of the vehicle.

-After Hutchinson's testimony, Guglielmi said the agency "has been cooperating" with the committee and would "continue to do so, including by responding on the record…regarding the new allegations" that surfaced in the hearing.
+After Hutchinson's testimony, Secret Service spokesman Anthony Guglielmi said the agency "has been cooperating" with the committee and would "continue to do so, including by responding on the record…regarding the new allegations" that surfaced in the hearing.

 for more features.